Individual Kubernetes Clusters vs. Shared Kubernetes Clusters for Development

 Small Teams.
 In smaller teams, only a few clusters are needed for this approach and generally, it is easier to set-up and manage fewer clusters.
 Additionally, it is possible to guide the developers through the set-up process individually and to communicate informally and fast if the team size is relatively small.

 No Budget Constrains.
 While there eventually will be budget constraints, the cloud cost is not always an important concern.
 This could be as the absolute cost is negligible or because the company has received credits for a public cloud, which many startups have.
 In these cases, there might be more important things to optimize than the cloud cost.
-(In a separate blog post, I summarize options to reduce cloud cost for Kubernetes development.
+(In a separate blog post, I describe how you can save cost by reducing the number of clusters.)

 First experiments.
 Since you can get started pretty fast with this approach, it can often give you a good first feeling about how cloud environments and cloud-native development with Kubernetes works.

 Since the approach to give every developer an individual cluster is very inefficient regarding computing resources and management effort, it is rarely used in reality.
 Even though there are some use cases in small startups or in companies that develop special Kubernetes solutions, I believe that this solution is generally inferior for the average company compared to the approach I will describe next.

 In the shared cluster approach, as the name suggests, developers share one or only a few clusters.
 This implies that there are several users of the same cluster sharing its resources.